mafaqahmed/Currency-Exchange-App/README.md

-# Task to create the frontend of a website in React
+# Currency Exchange APp

-The technologies used in this task are react and tailwind css
+The technologies used in this task are react, tailwind css and currency exchange api